sweeperio/chef-dev/README.md

 * Makes and installs vim from source (see attributes)
 * Installs zsh
 * Sets the default shell for vagrant user (see attributes)
+* Installs postgresql 9.3 (if the postgresql recipe is included)

 [hub]: https://github.com/github/hub